neilbacon/chrome-ext-selector/README.md

 ## Introduction
 This is a trail of using a Chrome browser [extension](https://developer.chrome.com/extensions) to find CSS selectors to extract information elements from web pages.

+The CSS selectors are generated using css-selector-generator.min.js from [here](https://github.com/fczbkk/css-selector-generator/tree/master/build).

 ## Installation
 Drag the `chrome-ext-selector` directory onto the browser's [Extensions](chrome://extensions/) page (which you can open from the previous link or with `menu` > `More tools` > `Extensions`).